About the Observance

 Frequently Asked Questions

 Here are some answers to frequently asked questions about zakah.
 Please remember that there are many rulings and differences of opinion regarding zakah.
-The following answers are meant to provide a basic understanding of zakah, and were derived through the consultation of a council of imams who follow the Fiqh Council of North America.
+The following answers—derived through the consultation of a council of imams who follow the Fiqh Council of North America—are meant to provide a basic understanding of zakah.
 It is advised that you consult with your local imam or scholar for more detailed inquiries.

 What is zakah?

 In Arabic, zakah means purification, growth and blessing.
-It is a charitable practice that requires all able Muslims (those who meet the requirement of zakah as dependent upon nisab and hawl) to contribute a fixed portion of their wealth to help the needy—generally, 2.5% of savings—to help the needy.
+It is a charitable practice that requires all able Muslims (those who meet the requirement of zakah as dependent upon nisab and hawl—see below) to contribute a fixed portion of their wealth to help the needy—generally, 2.5% of savings—to help the needy.

 What is nisab?